Who We Are

 Dexter Drown is an imaginative and versatile conductor who has been praised for his utterly magical performances of passion, confidence, and flair.

-Despite his passion for Orchestral music, Dexter is a distinguished and inspiring choral conductor and choir trainer.
+In addition to his passion for Orchestral music, Dexter is a distinguished and inspiring choral conductor and choir trainer.
 He has worked as chorus master for conductors including Sir Karl Jenkins, Toby Purser, and George Jackson in some of the UK’s most prestigious venues, such as The Bridgewater Hall, Birmingham Symphony Hall, Liverpool Philharmonic Hall, Usher Hall, and St David’s Hall.
-Dexter also conducts the East Oxford Community Choir and Orchestra and is on the faculty of the Chester Choral Week, sharing his love of choral music with singers across the country.
+Dexter has worked with Ensemble Vocal Interlude (Grenoble), Chaddesley Voices, and is the Musical Director of Solihull Chandos Choir, Stourport Choral, conducts the East Oxford Community Choir and Orchestra, and is on the faculty of the Chester Choral Week, sharing his love of choral music with singers across the country.

-As passionate about learning as he is about music making, Dexter has been fortunate to participate in Masterclasses with Kazuki Yamada, Nicholas Collon, Paul Murphy, Peter Stark, Kenneth Keisler, and Daniel Bortholossi.
+Proudly State Educated, Dexter is as passionate about learning as he is about music making.
+He is the Winner of the Michael Beech Conducting Award and the Abingdon Music Festival Conducting Competition.
+Dexter gained a Master’s in Orchestral Conducting with Distinction at the Royal Birmingham Conservatoire and has been fortunate to participate in the Garsington Opera Conductor Mentorship Programme and Masterclasses with Kazuki Yamada, Nicholas Collon, Paul Murphy, Peter Stark, Kenneth Keisler, and Daniel Bortholossi.

 Deputy Conductor